pink0D/btd_vhci/README.md

 # About
 This is an adaptation of Bluetooth classes from the [USB Host Library Rev. 2.0](https://github.com/felis/USB_Host_Shield_2.0) for running on ESP32 chips with embedded Bluetooth controller.
-With whis library, you can connect PlayStation 4, Playstation 5 and Xbox One controllers to a ESP32 project.
+With this library, you can connect PlayStation 4, Playstation 5 and Xbox One controllers to a ESP32 project.

 # How it works